puz00/ee-brightbox/README.md

 # ee-brightbox
-creates possible default passwords for ee-brightbox routers this is just a proof of concept program and uses a small dictionary because of this
+This program creates possible default passwords for ee-brightbox routers.
+This is just a proof of concept program and uses a small dictionary because of this.

 Copyright (C) 2020  puz00